 Boost for Sainsbury's shoppers plus 0% on spending

-Sainsbury's Nectar* 2 points for every £1 spent in Sainsbury's
+Sainsbury's Nectar* 2 pts per £1 spent in Sainsbury's

 If you prefer to shop at Sainsbury's then the Nectar Bonus* credit card gives you a slight boost on the Nectar points you earn when shopping there.
 Plus you'll get 18 months 0% on spending, so you won't have to repay the full balance each month, and you won't be charged any interest.
 But only do this if you are disciplined and will save the money so you can fully repay at the end of the 18 months.